All Articles

 “I started with what was the, ‘Now Feed,’ then went to ESPN Magazine as an editor and researcher, followed by the Insider and Fantasy department and then in June, I started as a social editor.”

-During those three months as a social editor, Berhow-Goll assumed he would probably have to head back to Ventura when the progam was over.
+During those three months as a social editor, Berhow-Goll assumed he would probably have to head back to Ventura when the program was over.
 However, ESPN extended Berhow-Goll’s contract and he became an associate editor for the company’s social media team.

 In his current role, he helps manage, analyze engagement and edit posts for ESPN’s social accounts, including Instagram, Twitter, Snapchat and Facebook.